KSP-KOS/KOS/doc/source/structures/misc/time.rst

 Time Span
 =========

 In several places the game uses a :struct:`TimeSpan` format.
-This is a strucure that gives the time in various formats.
-It also allows you to peform arithmetic on the time.
+This is a structure that gives the time in various formats.
+It also allows you to perform arithmetic on the time.

 TimeSpan represents *SIMULATED* time
 ------------------------------------